-CHICAGO - The Public Library Association (PLA) is now accepting registrations for the interactive online course “The Accidental Public Library Technology Trainer.”
-This four-week blended learning program begins Sept.
-10 and is designed for library professionals who have unexpectedly found themselves responsible for technology training for users or staff at their library.
+CHICAGO - The popular interactive online course, “The Accidental Public Library Technology Trainer,” returns Oct.
+28-Nov.
+22. This four-week blended-learning program presented by the Public Library Association (PLA) is designed for public library professionals who have unexpectedly found themselves responsible for technology training of users or staff at their library.